junxit/us-congress-bills-116/bill.md

   - **(I)** the Republic of Palau;
   - **(J)** the United States Virgin Islands; and
   - **(K)** the territorial sea (within the meaning of the Magnuson-Stevens Fishery Conservation and Management Act (16 U.S.C.
 1801 et seq.)) and the exclusive economic zone (as defined in section 3 of that Act (16 U.S.C.
 1802)) within the jurisdiction or sovereignty of the Federal Government.
-- **(20)** *Wildlife movement* The term “wildlife movement” means the passage of individual members or populations of a fish, wildlife, or plant species across a landscape or seascape.
+- **(20)** *Wildlife movement* The term “wildlife movement” means the passage of individual members or populations of native species across a landscape or seascape.